s223929/41934---Advanced-BIM-Materials/A4/README.md

 Therefore, this teaching tutorial will highlight three "_good-to-know before you start_" factors:
 1. Units, units and units
 2. Extraction of materials and how it's all related
-3. I have my material names - what now?
+3. I have my materials - what now?

 ---